-^{2/19/2019} identically.
+2/19/2019 identically.
 For example, all links shared on Facebook look the same.
-All content on a given
+All content on a given news website tends to follow one template.

 Data Source: Question: "Many news organizations produce opinion content as well as report the news.
 How easy or difficult is it for you to tell the difference between the opinion content and news reporting in each of the following?"